preames/public-notes/covid-notes.rst

 June 12, 2020
 ==============

-On the topic of antibody studies, we do one small update from NY State `in minority cummuniy churches <https://www.governor.ny.gov/news/amid-ongoing-covid-19-pandemic-governor-cuomo-announces-results-states-antibody-testing-survey>'_.
-I am increasing nervous at the fact the state of NY has not been publishing updates to their aintibody study.
+On the topic of antibody studies, we do have one small update from NY State `in minority cummuniy churches <https://www.governor.ny.gov/news/amid-ongoing-covid-19-pandemic-governor-cuomo-announces-results-states-antibody-testing-survey>'_.
+I am increasing nervous at the fact the state of NY has not been publishing updates to their antibody study.

+Despite the relatively scarcity of new data, it seems like there is an emerging consensus that the infection fatility rate for COVID-19 is somewhere slightly under 1%.
+The case fatality rate on the other hand seems to be hovering right around 6% for all of the data sets we have.
+At the national level, we currently have 2.1 million confirmed cases, and 116 thousand deaths for a CFR of 5.5%.
+As discussed previously, deaths are skewed very strongly towards the elderly, so what these numbers look like in each community is strongly dependent on demographics, but the rough numbers give us a rough idea of what we're looking at.

 One correction to the writeup below.
-The study I references on hydroxychloroquine has been heavily critized and retracted.
-Other studies are still supporting a fairly skeptical attidue here, but the study which initially appeared fairly conclusive turned out not to be.
+The study I referenced on hydroxychloroquine has been heavily critized and retracted.
+Other studies are still supporting a fairly skeptical attidute here, but the study which initially appeared fairly conclusive turned out not to be.

 May 24, 2020
 ============